Constantine II (emperor): Caesar

 On 1 March 317, he was made caesar at Serdica.
 After accompanying his father on his campaign against the Sarmatians in 323, he was commemorated on coinage produced to recognize the ensuing victory.
 Constantine II usually resided with his father until 328, when his own court was installed at Trier.
 An inscription dated to 328–330 (Note: Barnes favors the date 330, while Drinkwater prefers an earlier date of 328–9.) records the title of Alamannicus, indicating that his generals won a victory over the Alamanni.
 His military career continued when Constantine I made him field commander during the 332 winter campaign against the Goths.
 As a result of his leadership, the military operation concluded with 100,000 Goths reportedly slain and the surrender of the ruler Ariaric.
 Festival games were initiated in Rome to celebrate the caesar's role in the successful military campaigns, in a public advertisement of his capability to rule.
 He was married prior to 336, although his wife's identity remains unknown.
 David Woods has theorized that she may have been a half-cousin, possibly a daughter of Julius Constantius, as Constantine minted coins of his grandfather's second wife Flavia Maximiana Theodora.
 Another suggestion by Barnes is that she could have been a daughter of Flavius Optatus.

 While Constantine I had intended for his sons to rule together with their cousins Dalmatius and Hannibalianus, soon after his death in May 337 the army murdered several of their male relatives, including Dalmatius and Hannibalianus, on the orders of Constantine II's younger brother Constantius II.
-Although Constantine himself appears to not have been directly involved, Burgess observed from numismatic evidence that he and his brothers "not only seem not to have fully accepted the legitimacy of Dalmatius and viewed him as an interloper, but also appear to have communicated with one another on this point and agreed on a common response."
+Although there is no evidence that Constantine himself was directly involved, Burgess observed how he and his brothers had all previously refused to use gold and silver for coins struck in the name of Dalmatius, unlike their father.
+From this, he concluded that they "not only seem not to have fully accepted the legitimacy of Dalmatius and viewed him as an interloper, but also appear to have communicated with one another on this point and agreed on a common response."